bnb-chain/Kickstart/Game Nexus.md

 # BNB Chain Kickstart: Game Nexus

-Providing a package of programs to support developers building games on BNB Chain and strengthen the narrative that BNB Chain is the go to blockchain for web3 games.
+Providing a package of programs to support developers building games on BNB Chain.

-Game developers building on BNB Chain will be able to benefit from a BNB Chain Kickstart: Nexus.
-Which is designed to unleash the full potential of their creations and drive them towards unparalleled success in the web3 space.
+Game developers building on BNB Chain can benefit from BNB Chain Kickstart: Game Nexus.
+This initaitive is designed to enable game devs to unleash the full potential of their creations and propel them to success in the Web3 space.
 These offerings come with a range of benefits including generous discounts, prioritized schedules, and other exciting perks.